 Georg Jensen – Jewellery Online, the Modern Way

-As a sign of its forward thinking – the ethos of the founder – created a tool to engage its customers with the design process, helping them to put together their own unique pieces.
+As a sign of its forward thinking Georg Jensen created a tool to engage its customers with the design process.
+It helped them to put together their own unique pieces.

-With a large TV screen shops can let shoppers interact with the brand, deciding with the movement of a hand how many diamonds, and the size, they want in a given piece as well as the metal colour.
+With a large TV screen shops can let shoppers interact with the brand.
+They can decide with the movement of a hand how many diamonds, and the size, they want in a piece as well as the metal colour.

 Georg Jensen Timeline: What happened when

-- 1866: Georg Jensen was born near Copenhagen, Denmark, to a knife grinder
+- 1866: Scandinavian Jewelry: Georg Jensen was born near Copenhagen, Denmark, to a knife grinder

 - 1880: Jensen became a goldsmith apprentice at the age of 14